How to become a paralegal

 Work

-You may be able to find work with a legal practice as an admin assistant and do training on the job to qualify.
-This could be done through the Institute of Paralegals or the National Association of Licenced Paralegals
+You might be able to find work with a legal practice as an admin assistant and do training on the job to qualify.

 You'll be expected to have GCSEs or A levels and a good standard of English.